trueos/trueos-docs/trueos-handbook/advanced.rst

   environment and return to the screen shown in :numref:`Figure %s: System Utilities Menu <util1a>`.

-* **fixgrub:** this option can be used to restamp the GRUB boot loader should the installed system no longer boot.
+* **fixgrub:** this option can be used to restamp the GRUB boot loader should the installed system no longer boot from GRUB.
 When this option is selected, it will first show the available ZFS pools and prompt you to input the name of the pool to import.

+.. note:: the "fixgrub" action will fail on systems that are instead using the default BSD boot loader.

 * **exit:** this option will return to the main :numref:`Figure %s: TrueOS® Installation Menu <install1d>`.